logzio/logz-docs/_source/logzio_collections/_security-sources/auth0.md

 #### Check Logz.io for your data

-Give your data some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your data some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 You can filter for data of type `auth0` to see the incoming Auth0 events.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).